appfair/appfair.org/src/content/docs/docs/deploying.md

 ### The Apple App Store {#channel-app-store}

 The Apple App Store is the dominant channel for iPhone and iPad.
 App Fair releases appear there under the App Fair Project's developer name.
-Within the European Union, [alternative distribution channels for iOS](https://appfair.org/marketplace/) are also planned.

 ### The Google Play Store {#channel-play-store}